Image Credit: NASA/Vi Nguyen

 - The Moon and Earth exert a gravitational pull on each other.
 On Earth, the Moon’s gravitational pull causes the oceans to bulge out on both the side closest to the Moon and the side farthest from the Moon.
 These bulges create high tides.
 The low points are where low tides occur.

 - The Moon’s gravitational pull on Earth, combined with other, tangential forces, causes Earth’s water to be redistributed, ultimately creating bulges of water on the side closest to the Moon and the side farthest from the Moon.

 - Rising and ebbing tides happen as Earth’s landmasses rotate through the tidal bulges created by the Moon’s gravitational pull.
 Our observer sees the tides rise when passing through the bulges, and fall when passing through the low points.
 Of course, in reality the Earth isn’t a smooth ball, so tides are also affected by the presence of continents, the shape of the Earth, the depth of the ocean in different locations, and more.
 The timing and heights of the tide near you will be affected by those additional elements.

 - Twice a month, when the Earth, Sun, and Moon line up, their gravitational power combines to make exceptionally high tides, called spring tides, as well as very low tides where the water has been displaced.
 When the Sun is at a right angle to the Moon, moderate tides, called neap tides, result.
 From our view on Earth, these tides coincide with certain lunar phases since they occur when the Moon reaches specific positions in its orbit.

 - Earth’s tidal bulges don’t line up exactly with the Moon’s position.
 Because the Moon is orbiting in the same direction as the Earth rotates, it takes extra time for any point on our planet to rotate and reach exactly below the Moon.
-This means that the high tide bulges are never directly lined up with the Moon, but a little behind it.
+This means that the high tide bulges are never directly lined up with the Moon, but a little ahead of it.